nlesc-nano/ceiba-cli/docs/compute.rst

    command:
       compute_properties

-   # Path to the directory where the calculations are going to run (default: workdir_moka)
+   # Path to the directory where the calculations are going to run (default: workdir_ceibacli)
    workdir:
       /path/to/workdir